MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 01/04-MiniLab_Create_ARM_templates_by_using_Visual_Studio_Code.md

 1. Select the file you saved in the previous section (**azuredeploy.json**).

 1. You'll see a confirmation box on the bottom right of the window
-    * To confirm that your file has uploaded successfully, tun the following command
+    * To confirm that your file has uploaded successfully, run the following command

         `ls`
     * If the console return **azuredeploy.json** (maybe among other files) the upload was successful